 The second profile represents a customer who has purchased your product or service before but isn’t highly engaged.
 They might be interested in buying more but need more information before making a decision.
 This customer may have received a promotion from you via email but did not respond.
 You need to provide them with valuable information that will engage their interest without overwhelming them with too much information.
 You also need to identify the customer’s stage in the email marketing funnel so that you can personalize your content as much as possible.
 The more personal you can make the email marketing funnel, the more likely the customer is to make a repeat purchase.

-The third customer profile represents a dedicated, loyal customer who makes repeat purchases and spreads the word your company.
+The third customer profile represents a dedicated, loyal customer who makes repeat purchases and spreads the word about your company.
 These customers should receive multiple promotions from your company because they deserve them.
-They provide value, not only in their purchases, but also through the word-of-mouth advertising they create for your company.
+They provide value, not only in their purchases but also through the word-of-mouth advertising they create for your company.
 The hard part with these customers is that you must continue to keep them enthusiastic about your product, without boring them.
 You need to figure out creative and fresh ways of engaging them in the email marketing funnel.

 Let’s analyze which strategies work for each of the 3 customer profiles:

 New customers are often difficult to acquire.
 In fact, it’s 10x harder to acquire a new customer than to sell to an existing customer.
-Acquiring new customers at low cost is crucial to growing your business.
+Acquiring new customers at a low cost is crucial to growing your business.

 How can you do that?
 The first thing you need to do is build trust.
 New customers don’t know much about your brand, so they won’t buy your product immediately.